enizvk/ekzones/README.md

 ## ⬆️ Automatic updates

 ekzones updates itself via [Sparkle](https://sparkle-project.org).
-Every update is verified with a cryptographic (EdDSA) signature before it's installed, and your Accessibility permission carries over automatically — you never have to re‑grant it.
+Every update is verified with a cryptographic (EdDSA) signature before it's installed.
 You can also check anytime from the menu bar or **Settings → About → Check for Updates…**

 ## ❓ FAQ